 either of which prevents the application being accorded a date of filing, it communicates this to the applicant and invites him to remedy it within a non-extendable period of two months of notification of the communication.
 If the applicant does not remedy the deficiency in due time he is informed that the application will not be dealt with as a European application.
 Any fees which have been paid are refunded.

 In the event that the information concerning the applicant is missing or does not enable the EPO to contact him (a deficiency according to Rule 40(1)(b)), no such communication is sent.
 However, if the applicant corrects this deficiency of his own motion within two months of the date of receipt of the original documents, then the date of filing is the date on which all requirements of Rule 40 are met.
-If the requirements of Rule 40 are not met at the end of this period, the application will not be dealt with as a European application and the applicant will have to re-file all documents relating to the purported European application.
+If the requirements of Rule 40 are not met at the end of this period, the application will not be dealt with as a European patent application.
+The EPO will notify the applicant under Rule 112(1), and the applicant may then apply for a decision under Rule 112(2) (see E‑VIII, 1.9.3) or request re-establishment of rights according to Art.
+122 and Rule 136 (see E‑VIII, 3).
+In the absence of any allowable means of redress, all documents relating to the purported European patent application will have to be re-filed if the applicant wishes to pursue a European patent application.
+TheyAny such newly filed European patent application will be accorded the date on which all requirements of Rule 40 are fulfilled as the date of filing.

 Where the application is filed by reference to a previously filed application and the EPO (Receiving Section) notes that any of the following information is missing: